Tampi2002/tampi2002.github.io/_notes/notes-introqm.md

 exposed as well.

 It was written as part of a pedagogical activity in CentraleSupélec.
-I thank deeply by coauthor Pauline Mathiot, for her endeavours and her joyful collaboration on this project.
+I thank deeply my coauthor Pauline Mathiot, for her endeavours and her joyful collaboration on this project.

 The note can be found in English [here](http://tampipo.github.io/files/notes/IntroPhyQ.pdf).